AvishDhirawat/Ethical-Hacking-Python/README.md

 # Ethical Hacking using Python
-Some code for the ethical hacking using python desigend by myself and mentored by Zaid Sabih
+Some scripts for the ethical hacking using python desigend by myself and mentored by Zaid Sabih